 - List of board members with their affiliations and phone numbers

 - Copy of 501(C)3 tax exemption letter from the IRS

-- During the grant proposal review process, Foundation staff may contact your organization or persons who have knowledge of your organization for additional information, if such contact is felt to be necessary and helpful to reviewing your proposal.
+- During the grant proposal review process, Foundation staff or volunteers may contact your organization or persons who have knowledge of your organization for additional information, if such contact is felt to be necessary and helpful when reviewing your proposal.

-- When the determination process has been completed, all applicants will be advised as to the outcome of their grant request.
+- When grant decisions are made, all applicants will be advised as to the outcome of their grant request.
 All decisions are final.

-- Grant awards are paid upon receipt of the signed agreement.
-Grantees must submit a final report (unless otherwise specified) on grant activities and expenditures at the end of the grant period.
+- Grantees will be required to submit a final year-end report (unless otherwise specified) on grant activities and expenditures at the end of the grant period.
 This report will be online and assigned as a “follow up” in the grant management system.

 - We print all of the applications in black and white, please don’t use color columns in your budget documents as they don’t copy well.

 - Please don’t upload your complete audit in place of each financial question.
 It is very helpful to us when printing and copying your application to only have the materials requested in the respective upload fields.